D0men1c0/LauzHack/README.md

 This project was developed during the **Lauz Hack** hackathon at EPFL in just **22 hours**, with a team of four people collaborating on distinct fields to parallelize the work.
 The roles were divided as follows:
 - **NLP Specialist**: Focused on natural language query understanding and feature extraction.
 - **Computer Vision Engineer**: Developed the segmentation pipeline and integrated it with the SAM model.
-- **Backend Developer**: Managed the Flask server and ensured seamless communication between models and the frontend.
-- **Cloud Engineer**: Deployed and hosted the system on **AWS EC2**, ensuring stable and scalable performance.
 - **Frontend Developer**: Built the Flutter-based user interface to handle multi-modal input and display results.
+- **Backend and Cloud Developer**: Deployed and hosted the system on **AWS EC2**, ensuring stable and scalable performance.
+Additionally, managed the Flask server to facilitate seamless communication between the models and the frontend.

 Given the tight timeframe, this architecture demonstrates the team's efficiency in integrating state-of-the-art AI models into a functional and scalable system.
 However, there is significant potential for future improvements.